bensheldon/island94.org/_posts/2025-10-08-hanami-and-loading-code-faster.md

 end
 ```

 Keys are global, and keys whose objects have been loaded live in  `Hanami.app.keys` .
 If the key’s object hasn’t been loaded yet, it will be converted from a string to… whatever (not just constants)… when it’s needed to execute.
-Individual objects can be accessed with `Hanami.app[“thekey”]` though Tim says: that’s a smell, don’t do that, use injection.
+Individual objects can be accessed with `Hanami.app["thekey"]` when debugging, but normal code should get them injected from Deps.

+Functional components in Hanami have a key, but not everything is functional: classes that embody a bit of data (in Hanami these are called Structs) do not have entries in the app container, and therefore don't have keys.

-In Hanami, if you have an object that lives outside the framework primitives (Actions, Operations, Views) like that `ApiClient` in the code above or coming from a non-Hanami specific gem or wherever, then you can give them a key and define their lifecycle within the application [via a Provider](https://guides.hanamirb.org/v2.2/app/providers/).
+If you have something functional coming from outside Hanami, like that `ApiClient` in the code above or coming from a non-Hanami specific gem or wherever, then you can give them a key and define their lifecycle within the application [via a Provider](https://guides.hanamirb.org/v2.2/app/providers/).
+By convention, keys match a class name but they don't have to.

 **Briefly, commentary:** Some common Rails development discourse is “Rails is too magic”, which is leveled because Rails framework can work out what constants you mean without directly referencing them (e.g. `has_many :comments` implies there’s an Active Record `Comment`), and “just use a PORO” (plain old ruby object) when a developer is trying to painfully jam _everything_ into narrow Rails framework primitives.
 With Hanami:
 - Hanami has quite a bit of like “here’s a string, now it’s an object 🪄” , but it is consistently applied everywhere and has some nice benefits beyond just brevity, like overloading dependencies.